Hunter-Zandri/secure-password-generator/README.md

 # secure-password-generator

 Password Generator
-This projects title is Password Generator and it is a website that I coded the javascript for using my new found javascript coding skills so that it follows acceptance criteria.
+The title of this project is "Password Generator" which I coded using javascript which ive been learning the past couple weeks.

 Languages
-Used javascript to code the backend of this website.
+HTML,CSS,Javascript

-Objective
+Objective:

 Make it so when the generate password button is clicked a password a series of prompts appears

 When prompts appear, user is able to select which criteria they want including numnbers, special character, and upper/lowercase letters